yousefkhudair/Multi-Linear-Regression-Stock-Performance/README.md

 # Multi-Linear-Regression-Stock-Performance

-Applying Multi-Linear Regession Models (ANOVA and Stepwise) using R/R-Studio and a dataset provided by UC Irvine Machine Learning Repository.
+Applying Multi-Linear Regession Models and ANOVA using R/R-Studio and a dataset provided by UC Irvine Machine Learning Repository.
 Data repository can be find in the link below.

 Data set: https://archive.ics.uci.edu/ml/datasets/Stock+portfolio+performance